 James was elected in December 2019 as the MP for North West Norfolk.

 Since being elected to Parliament, James has been a strong voice locally and in Westminster for North West Norfolk.
-His top priority is securing investment for the Queen Elizabeth Hospital and he has been lobbying the Prime Minister and Health Secretary to include QEH in the government's health infrastructure programme.
-He has been campaigning for improved infrastructure to support jobs and growth including better rail services and the introduction of 8 car trains from King's Lynn to Cambridge as well as major investment in Ely North to increase capacity and unlock half-hourly off peak services from King's Lynn to King's Cross.
+His top priority is securing investment for the Queen Elizabeth Hospital and he has been lobbying the Prime Minister and Health Secretary to include QEH in the government's health new hospitals programme.
+He has campaigned for improved infrastructure to support jobs and growth including better rail services and the introduction of 8 car trains from King's Lynn to Cambridge as well as major investment in Ely North to increase capacity and unlock half-hourly off peak services from King's Lynn to King's Cross.

 As well as supporting Norwich City, James regularly watches the Linnets at the Walks.

 James has run the London Marathon twice since being elected to raise funds for important local charities - in 2021 he raised over £6,000 in total for the Purfleet Trust, Little Discoverers, and West Norfolk Carers fins in in 3hr 36mins 13s.
 In 2022, he raised £3,500 for the Pandora Project, West Norfolk Befriending, and West Norfolk Deaf Association finishing in 3hrs 37mins 13s.
 He finished as the fastest English MP, second to his Welsh colleague Alun Cairns overall.

 He lives in the constituency and will often be found running, or cycling, around the countryside or at the coast.